jorgenponder/whos-talking/README.md

 A project to detect who is talking when, in audio/video, and mark that up as metadata in captions

-Note this is alpha code, it's literally just a first upload to have something to show.
+Note this is alpha code.

 ## Purpose

 To take an srt file, for example created by whisper.cpp, and add info on who is talking for each segment in the .srt file.

 Currently it just takes a modified srt file and outputs another srt file with "Speaker" or "Not speaker" per segment.
-A segment is a piece of subtitle between two timestamps.
+A segment in this project is a piece of subtitle with an start and an end timestamp.
+Each segment is assumed to only have one speaker in it.

 Whisper.cpp actually has a command line flag for diarization, as they call it, but it works poorly in practice: <https://github.com/ggerganov/whisper.cpp/issues/64>